-Most people are shocked to learn that there are minimal educational requirements for registered nurses.
+Most people are shocked to learn that there are varying educational requirements for registered nurses.
 While most staff nurses have an associate’s degree from a community college, less than one third of New York nurses have a Bachelor’s degree in Nursing [BSN].
-Many have graduated from diploma programs and are practicing with less than an associate’s degree.
+Some have graduated from diploma programs and are practicing with less than an associate’s degree.

 With minimal education, nurses feel trapped at the bedside.
 Feeling trapped results in low job satisfaction and an attitude of resentment which manifests in treating patients and co-workers with disdain.
 Many nurses suffer through their work day with no hope, no pride in what they do, and cling to a tiny paycheck that barely pays the bills.